Frequently Asked Questions & Important Information

 Yes.
 We ask that you call us to check in on the day before the flight.
 Late afternoon is the best time to call.
 Call 505-333-8511 to check in with Jon, make sure the weather is OK, and ask any questions you may still have.

 We have a generous cancellation policy to protect everyone in case plans happen to change between the time of reservation and the scheduled flight time.
 Cancellations and changes to your reservations can be made up to 48 hours prior to the scheduled flight time with no consequences (full refund).
 Cancellations within 48 hours of flight time carry certain penalties.

 See our policies section for further details on our cancellation policy.

-The hot air balloons in our fleet range in capacity from two to twelve passengers (plus pilot, of course!).
-The majority of our balloon rides are flown with balloons that accommodate a total of six to twelve passengers plus pilot.
-Therefore, on a standard flight, singles and couples will generally be paired with other groups.
-We will bring out more than one hot air balloon if your party is greater than 12 guests.
+The hot air balloons in our fleet range in capacity from two to sixteen passengers (plus pilot, of course!).
+On a standard flight, singles and couples will generally be paired with other groups.
+We will bring out more than one hot air balloon if your party is greater than 16 guests.

 For occasions such as corporate functions, company outings, team-building adventures, workshops and other special events, we specialize in large group flight excursions.
 With advance notice, we can easily handle parties of 30 or more in numerous balloons.
 This offers the atmosphere and excitement of a private hot air balloon festival!
 Contact us for group balloon flight rates.